songyandong/documentation/sdk/Nodejs.md

-# poss-sdk-js
+# Node.js SDK

 ## Introduction
 Poss-sdk-js provides a node.js SDK that encapsulates the JSON-RPC services provided by poss.
 Developers who want to use the SDK need to download the [poss executable](https://www.pp.io/download.html) and start the poss service in the background fisrt.

 ## Getting started
 ### Prepared your PPIO wallet account
 You must have a PPIO wallet account first.
 Make sure this account has PPcoin.
-And you need to recharge some PPcoin to POSS.
+And you need to recharge some PPcoin to PPIO.
 This is a [guide](../wallet/) to teach you how to generate a PPIO wallet account and get some of our test coins for free.

 ### Install poss-sdk-js
 ```